Translate

 Rizpah's Witness Part One

 To understand Rizpah's witness and why she protected her dead slain sons from buzzards and vultures by day and jackals, coyotes, and wolves by night, we must look at a sin committed years earlier by Joshua.
 Joshua made a treaty with a people named the Gibeonites without God's approval.
-Joshua became proud and agreed not to harm the Gibeonites if they would be his slaves, hew wood and draw water for Israel.
+Joshua became proud and agreed not to harm the Gibeonites if they would be his slaves, hew wood, and draw water for Israel.
 This was a sin and years later King Saul disobeyed this covenant by killing some of the Gibeonites.

 Then after King Saul died, the Gibeonites that survived by escaping safely to the mountains, asked King David for seven of King Saul's innocent sons to be hanged to death because of Saul's refusal to obey Joshua's covenant to not harm the Gibeonites.
 King David agreed to the Gibeonites' request and delivered seven innocent sons of King Saul to the Gibeonites to be slain.
 Rizpah was the mother of two of Saul's slain sons named Armoni and Mephibosheth and spent months protecting the slain sons' bodies from the birds of the air by day and the beasts of the field by night.